 On 22 February 2021, the UK government published a four-step roadmap to ease lockdown restrictions in England.
-On 23 February, the Scottish government published an update to the strategic framework for easing lockdown restrictions in Scotland.
-In Wales, from 20 February a maximum of two households are now able to meet outdoors for exercise with the next review of lockdown restrictions due by March 12.
+On 23 February, the Scottish government published an update to the strategic frameworkfor easing lockdown restrictions in Scotland.
+In Wales, from 13 March stay at home restrictions were replaced with stay local restrictions.